Environment matters: stronger magnetic fields in satellite galaxies: Introduction

-The structure of this paper is the following: We first describe our simulation setup in Section~\ref{Sec:Simulations}.
-Section~\ref{sec:B-fields in dwarfs} gives an overview of the different environment of satellites compared to isolated dwarfs and quantifies the difference in magnetic field strengths as a function of total mass and star-formation rate (SFR).
+The structure of this paper is the following.
+We first describe our simulation set-up in Section~\ref{Sec:Simulations}.
+Section~\ref{sec:B-fields in dwarfs} gives an overview of the different environment of satellites compared to isolated dwarfs and quantifies the difference in magnetic field strengths as a function of total mass and star formation rate (SFR).
 In Section~\ref{sec:B-field-evolution-turbulent-driving} we discuss the temporal evolution of the magnetic energy, quantify the turbulent driving scale via the second-order velocity structure function, and investigate the effect of resolution on the amplification.
 Finally, we discuss potential amplification mechanisms and the saturation strength of the magnetic field in Section~\ref{sec:discussion}, before we summarize our results in Section~\ref{sec:conclusion}.
 The numerical convergence of the magnetic fields in our simulations with and without CRs is discussed in Appendix~\ref{app:convergence-bfield}.
+Additionally, we complement our analysis by magnetic and kinetic power spectra in Appendix~\ref{app:powerspectra}, and show radial profiles of the magnetic energy density in Appendix~\ref{app:radial_profiles}.